When I was a kid, growing up in New Mexico, I lived a somewhat sheltered life. I grew up in a

 My innocent mind couldn’t understand why this happened.
 I couldn’t understand why someone would want to harm – to kill – complete strangers.
 I look back at the Oklahoma City bombing and how it changed my perspective of the world.
 From that moment on the word “terrorism” was part of my vocabulary.

 Sadly, terrorism has become an all too familiar word these days.
 Today’s children are forced to come to the same realization that I did much earlier than the seventh grade.
-My daughter will grow up in a world where we are not only cautious when we cross the street, we are cautious when we go to airports; we are cautious when we go to tourist sites; we are cautions when we go anywhere with large crowds.
+My daughter will grow up in a world where we are not only cautious when we cross the street, we are cautious when we go to airports; we are cautious when we go to tourist sites; we are cautious when we go anywhere with large crowds.
 She will grow up in a world where terrorism is a very real threat.

 As fate would have it, I left that small town where I was raised and eventually moved to the Oklahoma City area.
 I now live in a town called Moore.
 It’s a small suburb just on the outskirts of Oklahoma City.
 I’ve been to the Oklahoma City National Memorial many times.
 I take visitors there every time we have family or friends in town, too.